567WebSystems/Weekly_Reports/prog_report7_567.md

 ![homepage](https://user-images.githubusercontent.com/21226482/77839607-f081b000-7143-11ea-8bcd-d8aebb031a62.png)

 Commenced operations on updating events.
-The user can trigger this via the Edit options.
+Here, the user can choose to change any of the above data-fields.
+They can do so via the Edit options:

 ![update_option](https://user-images.githubusercontent.com/21226482/77839651-33438800-7144-11ea-905b-0362e66362e2.png)

 After select an event to edit, the user will go to the update form.
 ![update_form](https://user-images.githubusercontent.com/21226482/77839689-7b62aa80-7144-11ea-84b2-65c8635fb351.png)

 This is the current progress from the front end.
-However, on the back end, the update went through.
+After filling out the form, the update went through:

 ![updated](https://user-images.githubusercontent.com/21226482/77839727-deecd800-7144-11ea-8098-13a18311fc66.png)

 The next step will be to display this on the front end.
+This is still a work in progress.
 ___

 ## What we are doing: